awsdocs/aws-glue-developer-guide/doc_source/author-job.md

 1. You specify how your job is invoked, either on demand, by a time\-based schedule, or by an event\.
 For more information, see [Triggering Jobs in AWS Glue](trigger-job.md)\.

-1. Based on your input, AWS Glue generates a PySpark script\.
+1. Based on your input, AWS Glue generates a PySpark or Scala script\.
 You can tailor the script based on your business needs\.
 For more information, see [Editing Scripts in AWS Glue](edit-script.md)\.